logzio/logz-docs/_source/user-guide/distributed-tracing/getting-started-tracing.md

 <div class="tasklist">

+##### Set up instrumentation
+Determine the best instrumentation strategy for your system: Manual or automatic instrumentation.
+<a href="/user-guide/distributed-tracing/tracing-instrumentation.html" target ="_blank"> Read more about setting up instrumentation.</a>

 ##### Look up your Distributed Tracing Token and Region information in Logz.io
 You’ll find your Distributed Tracing account information in the <a href="https://app.logz.io/#/dashboard/settings/manage-accounts" target ="_blank"> **Manage Accounts page**</a> of your Operations workspace,